 California Fuel Specifications

-The manufacturer shall perform all emission testing used to demonstrate compliance with the exhaust emission standards in title 13, CCR, section 1958 using the fuel that meets the applicable specifications in Part II, section A of the “California 2026 and Subsequent Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” incorporated by reference in title 13, CCR, section 1961.4.
+The manufacturer shall perform all emission testing used to demonstrate compliance with the exhaust emission standards in title 13, CCR, section 1958 using the fuel that meets the applicable specifications in Part II, section A of the “California 2026 and Subsequent Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” incorporated by reference in title 13, CCR, section 1961.4, or the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” section II.A.100.3.1.2, incorporated by reference in title 13, CCR, section 1961.2.
 The Executive Officer shall accept test data generated using reference fuel “Petrol (E5)” as specified in Appendix 2 to Annex II of 134/2014 when all measured pollutants are at least 10% (ten percent) below the applicable standard.

+18. Conditional Certification

+Upon request of the manufacturer, the Executive Officer may issue a conditional Executive Order for an engine family which has not completed the testing required under section D14 of this test procedure.
+Such an Executive Order will be issued based upon the conditions that the confirmatory testing be completed in an expedited manner and that the results of the testing are in compliance with all standards and procedures.

+18.1 If, based on this testing or any other information, the Executive Officer later determines that the vehicles included in this engine family do not meet the applicable standards, the Executive Officer will notify the manufacturer that the certificate is suspended.
+The certificate may be suspended in whole or in part as determined by the Executive Officer.
+Upon such a notification, the manufacturer shall immediately cease the introduction of the affected vehicles into commerce.
+The manufacturer may request a hearing to appeal the Executive Officer’s decision using the provisions of section F8 of this test procedure.

+18.2 Production of vehicles by a manufacturer under the terms of this section D18 will be deemed to be a consent to recall all vehicles in the engine family which the Executive Officer determines do not meet applicable standards, and to cause such nonconformity to be remedied at no expense to the owner.

-18. Appendix IV to 40 CFR Part 86, subparagraph (b).
+19. Appendix IV to 40 CFR Part 86, subparagraph (b).
 June 28, 1977.
 [No change.]

 CALIFORNIA EXHAUST EMISSION STANDARDS